A review of mechanistic and data-driven models of terrorism and radicalization: Radicalization in opinion dynamics models

-Finally, system dynamics approaches to understand how transnational terrorists groups recruit new members, train and sustain them, and execute terrorist attacks have also been introduced, in particular to study the activities of Al-Qaeda and responses from the United States \cite{CHA07, CAR14}.
-Non-linear behaviors are analyzed via so called stocks and flows, feedback loops and time delays, allowing for several scenarios to be explored through graphical user interfaces \cite{OGA03}.
+Other compartment models consider the coevolving dynamics of terrorism and illicit drug use \cite{AKA22a, AKA22b, AKA23}, terrorism and corruption \cite{BAB23}, the rise of insurgents \cite{KOL20}, and the spread of extremism in a society where moderates tend to avoid confrontation \cite{GAL22}.
+Finally, system dynamics approaches to understand how transnational terrorist groups recruit new members, train and sustain them, and execute terrorist attacks have also been introduced, in particular to study the activities of Al-Qaeda and responses from the United States \cite{CHA07, CAR14}.
+Non-linear behaviors are analyzed via so called stocks and flows, feedback loops and time delays, allowing for several scenarios to be explored through graphical user interfaces \cite{EGG02, OGA03}.